lightly-ai/lightly/docs/source/docker/getting_started/selection.rst

     .. tab:: WEIGHTS

         The objective of this strategy is to **select samples that have a high numerical value**.
-        It requires the input to be a Nx1 matrix of numbers.

         Can be used with **SCORES** and **numerical METADATA**.
 It can be specified with: